 An employment gap occurs in one’s career when the person is not employed full time.
 The reasons for an employment gap in one’s career could be plenty – ranging from personal to professional.

 Either you must have taken a break to take care of your children, or left the high-paying job to pursue a Masters you have always been dreaming of.
-It could have happened that you being a fresher could not land the right job even till six months after you graduated.
+Also, it could have happened that you being a fresher did not land the right job even till six months after you graduated.
 Recruiters count any career gap up to six months as a job search period.

 Under normal circumstances, a career gap may give an impression that you lost the job for being an underperformer.
 A too-long gap in finding the next job might also give the impression that you are not potent enough to find the next job.
 It might also appear to recruiters as if your technical skills are outdated and hence you are not able to fit in the current market trends.